otglotv22/AutoDrive/README.md

 - **Step 5:** Verify Installation
 After loading the extension, you should see the "Automatic SharePoint PDF Redirector" icon in your Chrome toolbar, indicating that the extension is active and ready to use.
-Ignore where it says 'Error'.
+Ignore where it says 'Errors'.

 ![Picture 10](https://github.com/otglotv22/AutoDrive/assets/143334183/881af8ea-6ba0-483f-9a0d-848bc9526ef4)